rvt123/Multilabel_NER_LexGLUE/README.md

 ## Part 2: Named Entity Recognition

-Different algorithms could be employed for Named Entity Recognition ranging from spacy to fine-tuned models, and we could even fine-tune some models based on our data.
+Different algorithms could be employed for Named Entity Recognition ranging from spacy to fine-tuned models.
 Spacy is the easiest, so it was used to find NER on the test samples.
 Spacy has many NER entities we don't require, so those entities were filtered to LOCATION and DATE as specified and visualised using displacy.
 Link to the netobook. **[Notebook](https://github.com/rvt123/HM_Data_Science/blob/main/HM_NAMED_ENTITY.ipynb)**

 <img src="https://github.com/rvt123/HM_Data_Science/blob/main/Images/dispacy.jpg" width="50%" height="50%">